bhattsameer/CTFWriteUps/CTF1/README.md

 ![](./media/1.png)

 While Intercepting the request in burp and observing the request, I found XML data passing inside one parameter.
-Also observed the it is **geoserver** so I searched for some geoserver related vulnerabilities on google and github and found one exploit.
+Also observed that it is **geoserver** so I searched for some geoserver related vulnerabilities on google and github and found one exploit.

 ![](./media/2.png)